Gagné’s Nine Events of Instruction

 An example of step 7 of Gagné's 9 Events of Instruction.

-Throughout the entire learning process, Gagné urges instructors to provide continuous feedback to the entire class on general areas that need improvement, or to individually address roadblocks specific students are facing.
+Throughout the entire learning process, Gagné urges instructors to provide continuous feedback to the entire class on general opportunities for improvement.
+He also highlights the importance of privately and individually addressing roadblocks specific students are facing.

 Since learning is cumulative, it is important that students receive feedback immediately.
 Each building block of knowledge is dependent on acquiring and understanding the prior block.